Farheen Gani

 Often, CSI degrees are offered as bachelor’s degrees in criminal justice with a specialization in CSI.
 Students might take classes such as criminal law, law enforcement communications, and organized crime.
 Internships or other hands-on experiences are also likely to be part of one of these four-year programs.

-Many individuals learn about CSI on the job, working as a law enforcement official or becoming a member of a specific department.
-In rural areas, less formal education may be required to obtain a CSI position, with people being hired due to years of on-the-job experience.
+Many individuals learn about CSI on the job, working as law enforcement officials or becoming members of a specific department.
+In rural areas, less formal education may be required to obtain a CSI position, and people are hired due to years of on-the-job experience.

 Upon graduation from an academic program or learning on the job, individuals may want to seek CSI certification through organizations such as the International Association for Identification (IAI).
-The IAI offers three specific certifications in CSI and others, including forensic photography, forensic video, and ten-print fingerprint certification.
+The IAI offers several certifications in CSI.
+Some of these include forensic photography, forensic video, and ten-print fingerprint certification.

 Several forensic science programs are available in Iowa from the undergraduate to graduate level.
 The state has more campus-based options than others, making it a good place to seek on-campus learning.

-Unfortunately, as of 2023, none of the programs in Iowa have earned FEPAC accreditation.
+Unfortunately, as of 2024, none of the programs in Iowa have earned FEPAC accreditation.
 Notably, FEPAC only accredits forensic science programs and accredits relatively few programs nationally.
-So there are many other high-quality forensics programs available, and the quality of those programs can be determined in several ways, perhaps most importantly by looking at their institutional accreditation, which is described at the bottom.
+So there are many other high-quality forensics programs available, and the quality of those programs can be determined in several ways, perhaps most importantly by looking at their institutional accreditation, which is noted below.

-Simpson College, in Indianola, Iowa, offers a forensic science/biochemistry major that includes 10 capstone courses as well as three electives.
-The forensic science/biochemistry major is intended to prepare graduates for entry-level jobs in laboratories performing forensic analysis or for graduate study in biochemistry, chemistry, molecular or cell biology, forensics, or related technology fields.
+Simpson College, in Indianola, Iowa, offers a forensic science/biochemistry major.
+This major is intended to prepare graduates for entry-level jobs in laboratories performing forensic analysis or for graduate study in biochemistry, chemistry, molecular or cell biology, forensics, or related technology fields.

-The curriculum features courses such as criminal justice systems; biochemistry; criminal investigations and law enforcement; criminology; microbiology; immunology; and cellular biology.
+The curriculum features courses in criminal justice systems, biochemistry, criminal investigations and law enforcement, criminology, microbiology, immunology, and cellular biology.

-A forensic science minor is also available and requires seven courses, including one elective, for completion.
-The minor includes courses such as general chemistry; principles of biology; criminal justice systems; criminal investigations; and statistics for the social sciences.
+A forensic science minor is also available.
+It requires seven courses, including one elective, to complete.
+The minor includes courses such as general chemistry, principles of biology, criminal justice systems, criminal investigations, and statistics for the social sciences.

 St. Ambrose University in Davenport provides a bachelor of arts (BA) degree in forensic psychology.
 The BA program allows students to explore the nexus between psychology and criminal justice.
 It could be a good option for students pursuing post-baccalaureate education who want a strong foundation in psychology or the physical sciences.
 Students in this program will have two concentration options: children’s services or adult services.

-The program’s core curriculum explores topics such as research methods; introductory psychology; applied statistical reasoning for the sciences; and introduction to criminal justice.
+The program’s core curriculum explores topics such as research methods, introductory psychology, applied statistical reasoning for the sciences, and an introduction to criminal justice.

 The children’s services concentration includes courses such as juvenile justice; abnormal child and adolescent psychology; psychology and treatment of the juvenile offender; and advanced child and adolescent development.